webplatform/docs/css/properties/flow-from/index.md

 }}
 }}
 {{Notes_Section
-|Usage=While regions can be positioned arbitrarily on the screen, their order in the document determines the order in which content flows.
+|Usage=While [[css/concepts/region|regions]] can be positioned arbitrarily on the screen, their order in the document determines the order in which content flows.
 Regions otherwise do not have to appear as a continuous series within the DOM.

 Descendants of any element whose [[css/properties/flow-from|'''flow-from''']] specifies a named flow are suppressed from display, making their own [[css/properties/flow-from|'''flow-from''']] values irrelevant.